 Menorrhagia can lead to anemia if not treated.
 Also, heavy bleeding can affect sleep, cause lower abdominal pain, and make enjoyable activities a burden.

 If you are experiencing weakness and disruption to everyday life due to heavy bleeding, you should ask your doctor for treatment options.

 Causes of a heavy period (menorrhagia).

 Where an underlying cause can be identified, treatment should be directed at the underlying cause.
-For functional uterine bleeding, hormones are often treatment options, such as progestogen, or oral contraceptives.
-Non-steroidal anti-inflammatory drugs or tranexamic acid tablets are often used and some surgical procedures such as endometrial ablation, Uterine Artery Embolization (UAE), or hysterectomy are sometimes suggested for severe cases.
+For functional uterine bleeding, hormones are often treatment options, such as Progestogen or oral contraceptives.
+Non-steroidal anti-inflammatory drugs, or tranexamic acid tablets, are often used.
+Some surgical procedures, such as endometrial ablation, uterine artery embolization (UAE), or hysterectomy, are sometimes suggested for severe cases.

-There are many causes of menorrhagia (heavy period).
-The condition should always be diagnosed by a doctor to rule out a variety of potentially serious underlying conditions such as cancer and uterine fibroids.
+There are many causes of menorrhagia (heavy periods).
+A doctor should always diagnose the condition to rule out a variety of potentially serious underlying conditions, such as cancer and uterine fibroids.
 The causes of heavy menstruation are regularly divided into two categories:

 - Functional uterine bleeding: A change in hormone levels is a common cause of abnormal menstrual bleeding.

 - Underlying diseases, not hormone imbalances, cause organic uterine bleeding (non-functional uterine bleeding).
 The following causes are quite common:

 - Endometrial hyperplasia